jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
+- remove toc from homepage
+- Replace all usages of tableOfContents with garden
 - **Revise styling of basic template to make it more "my own"**
 - **(MVP) Make mvp demo video and send to Zak**
     - Try to drum up interest with a Discord server / mailing list for a "zero-config digital garden"